 Here I’ve use a large, two quart jar.
 But you could use 2-3 smaller jars.
 Place jalapeño in the bottom of the jar.

 Then pack the Curtido into the jar.

-You want enough brine to completely cover the slaw- so if the slaw seems dry, add a little filtered water.
-I added a 1/8 cup water above.
+You want enough brine ( salt water) to completely cover the slaw- so if the slaw seems dry, add a little filtered water.
+I added a 1/8 cup of water above.

 Cover the curtido with the cabbage leaves, which will help keep the slaw submerged.
 Press it down then weigh it down so the Curtido stays submerged.
 You can use a fermentation weight if you like.

 Or an easy way to make a weight, is to fill a small zip lock bag with water.
 Seal the bag and place it over the whole cabbage leaves.

 Loosely cover the jar, place it in a bowl if you like to catch any juices and set on the counter 3-5 days.
 The warmer the weather, the faster the fermentation process with happen.

 Check the curtido each day to maintain that slaw is still submerged, pressing down if need be, using a muddler or end of a wood spoon.
 After about 3 days you will begin to see bubbles, a sign that the bacteria is alive and working its magic.
 Once you see the bubble activity, feel free to store it in the fridge.

 It is alive and well and well continue to slowly develop more flavor and complexity for months on end.
 Just keep the slaw submerged in the brine.